Bayesian nonparametric analysis for the detection of spikes in noisy calcium imaging data: Bayesian mixture model for calcium imaging data

 For computational purposes, it is often convenient to rewrite the likelihood for an observation $y_t$ under condition $g_t=j$ by introducing two latent cluster allocation variables, $S_j = S_{g_t}$ and $M_t$, indicating the distributional cluster for the group $j$ and the observational cluster for $y_t$, respectively.

-Given $K$ and $\{\pi_k\}_{k=1}^K$, the distributional allocation variable $S_j \sim \mathrm{Multin}_K(\bm{\pi})$.
-Similarly, given $L$ and $\{\omega_l\}_{l=1}^L$, the observational allocation variable $M_t \sim \mathrm{Multin}_L(\bm{\omega})$.
+Given $K$ and $\{\pi_k\}_{k=1}^K$, the distributional allocation variable $S_j \sim \text{Multin}_K(\bm{\pi})$, where $\text{Multin}_K$ denotes a multinomial distribution with $K$ categories and event probabilities $\bm{\pi}$.
+Similarly, given $L$ and $\{\omega_l\}_{l=1}^L$, the observational allocation variable $M_t \sim \text{Multin}_L(\bm{\omega})$.
 For notation simplicity, we have indicated the parameter vectors using bold letters in the equations above.
 Therefore, conditionally on the other model parameters, the joint distribution of the observed data and the latent cluster allocations can be written as

 which facilitates posterior inference.